angelikipapana/PTE-variants/Readme.txt

 All measures are computed using the k-nearest neighbors' (KNN) estimator (Kraskov, A., Stögbauer, H., & Grassberger, P. (2004).
 Estimating mutual information.
 Physical review E, 69(6), 066138).

+Please cite the following paper if you use the corresponding code for estimating Partial Transfer Entropy based on the KNN estimator:
+A. Papana, D. Kugiumtzis and P.G.
+Larsson.
+Detection of Direct Causal Effects and Application to Epileptic Electroencephalogram
+Analysis.
+International Journal of Bifurcation and Chaos, 22 (9), 1250222, 2012.

 The auxiliary codes are necessary to run the above matlab functions.

-The descripition of the PTE variants can be found in;
+The descripition of the PTE variants can be found in:
 A. Papana, A. Papana-Dagiasis, E. Siggiridou.
 Shortcomings of transfer entropy and partial transfer
 entropy: Extending them to escape the curse of dimensionality. https://arxiv.org/abs/2004.11760

-Please use the above reference if these codes are used for reported results.
+Please use the above reference if the codes are used for reported results.